 Crashing through the roof of Blockbuster Video is key to the film firmly setting out its stall.
-Blowing the cardboard head off Arnold Schwarzenegger on an advertising display for True Lies in the window is another.
-A tacit nod to the ‘clothes, boots and motorcycle’ scene from Terminator 2 cements the deal.
+Blowing the cardboard head off Arnold Schwarzenegger on an advertising display for True Lies (1994) in the window is another.
+A tacit nod to the ‘clothes, boots and motorcycle’ scene from Terminator 2: Judgment Day (1991) cements the deal.
 These moments, far from being derivative or even nostalgic, come across as an affectionate salute to a unique era, and delight in making any 90s action movie buff gleefully revert into their 13-year-old self.
-The time portal also goes back even further, briefly referencing 1983’s The Right Stuff and, perhaps most obviously, Top Gun from 1986.
+The time portal also goes back even further, briefly referencing The Right Stuff (1983) and, perhaps most obviously, Top Gun (1986).
 (There were moments when I felt the film should have been called ‘Cap Gun’, but mainly for my own amusement).
 However, Captain Marvel as a time portal is never more potent than in the appearance of a younger, ‘hold-onto-your-butts’-era Samuel L. Jackson – reprising his role as (future) director of S.H.I.E.L.D., Nick Fury.
-Boden and Fleck’s use of ‘de-aging’ visual effects on both Jackson and Clark Gregg (returning as Phil Coulson, last seen in the cinematic universe in 2012’s The Avengers) is flawless.
+Boden and Fleck’s use of ‘de-aging’ visual effects on both Jackson and Clark Gregg (returning as Phil Coulson, last seen in the cinematic universe in The Avengers (2012)) is flawless.
 It is a credit to the skill of the visual effects team that you don’t sit there for the whole film marvelling (no pun intended) at the skill of the visual effects team.
 In other words: job done.